Skip to main content

 Where can I get insurance?

-The attitudes of insurers towards convictions vary enormously.
-Many mainstream insurers operate a blanket policy of not providing insurance to people with unspent convictions.
-However, a few providers may take a more positive approach in some circumstances.
-For example, some are less interested in non-motoring offences when applying for motor insurance.
+The attitudes of insurers towards convictions vary enormously and many mainstream insurers operate a blanket policy of not providing insurance to people with unspent convictions.

 The ability of an insurer to cover you may depend on:

-• How long you have been a policy holder (if you have been with an insurer with a number of years, and have a good claims history, they may still be willing to continue cover)
+• How long you have been a policy holder (if you have been with an insurer for a number of years, and have a good claims history, they may still be willing to continue cover).

 This is a very common question but there is no simple answer.
-Disclosure of unspent criminal convictions currently results in most insurers refusing to offer a quote.
-Therefore, you will have significantly less choice.
+Disclosure of an unspent conviction currently results in most insurers refusing to offer a quote and you will therefore have significantly less choice.
 It also means that standard ‘mass market’ policies, which may be cheap, are not available to you.
-As a result, it’s not unusual to be faced with more expensive insurance when you get a conviction.
+As a result, it’s not unusual to be faced with more expensive insurance when you have a conviction.

 However, securing insurance through a broker can have price advantages.
 People who have stayed with the same insurance company for years may find their premiums have steadily risen.
 Asking a broker to secure the best price for you may result in premiums reducing, even with a conviction.